 9. Wabi Sabi Salon

 Resembling the kind of cosy and unpretentious nook you might find down a back alley in Tokyo, Wabi Sabi Salon in Collingwood uses fresh, local ingredients to deliver massive flavours at affordable prices.
-A favourite among vegetarians and carnivores alike, this is one of the best Japanese restaurants Melbourne calls its own.
-Bring a group and try it all, or stop by for lunch and order one of their legendary bento boxes.
+A favourite among vegetarians and carnivores alike, bring a group and try it all, or stop by for lunch and order one of their legendary bento boxes.

 Address: Level 1/94 Smith St, Collingwood VIC 3066